samkbell94/papers/journal.md

 # Title

 A model-measurement comparison of biomass burning aerosol over w.
-Africa
+Africa and the Moon rocks that are associated with it.

 # Author